Act of Murder (film): Critical reception

-Film historians Steve Chibnall and Brian McFarlane said that on its release in the United Kingdom, the film "received pretty well uniformly positive reviews", especially for the directorial debut of Alan Bridges.
+Film historians Steve Chibnall and Brian McFarlane wrote that on its release in the United Kingdom, the film "received pretty well uniformly positive reviews", especially for the directorial debut of Alan Bridges.
+They selected it as one of the 15 most meritorious British B films made between World War II and 1970, noting that "it picks its way through a web of obliquely suggested jealousy and a scam involving convincingly improbable frauds".

 The reviewer "T.M." in the Monthly Film Bulletin declared the film an "uncommonly intelligent little thriller", but noted that it was "just the sort of film which is likely to arouse critical sneers for reaching too high on a low budget."
 The reviewer added, "Long, languid close-ups a la Antonioni convey the dreamy sensuousness of the wife, the introspective quality which makes her react so strongly to the bizarre situation; abrupt cuts within speeches, from character to character, suggest very precisely the tensions that underlie the relations between husband, wife and lover right from the start."

-Chibnall and McFarlane selected Act of Murder as one of the 15 most meritorious British B films made between World War II and 1970.
-They noted that "it picks its way through a web of obliquely suggested jealousy and a scam involving convincingly improbable frauds".